 For voltage and resistance measurements, the Input A/B (B for voltage only) signal is conditioned by the C-ASIC to 150 mV/division.
 Zero and gain measurement are done to eliminate offset and gain errors.
-The C-ASIC output voltage is supplied to the Channel A/B ADC (D401/D451 pin 5).
+The C-ASIC output voltage is supplied to the Channel A/B ADC (D401/D451 pin 27).
 The ADC samples the analog voltage, and converts it into an 8-bit data byte (D0-D7).
 The data are read and processed by the D-ASIC, see below "ADC data Acquisition".

-The sample rate depends on the sample clock supplied to pin 24.
+The sample rate depends on the sample clock supplied to pin 15.
 The sample rate is 5 MHz or 25 MHz, depending on the instrument mode.
-The ADC input signal is sampled on the rising edge of the sample clock.
-The digital equivalent of this sample is available on the outputs D0-D7 with a delay of 6 sample clock cycles.
+The ADC-A input signal is sampled by sample clock SMPCLK\A; ADC-B by SMPCLK\B. Both sample clocks are generated by the D-ASIC.
+SMPCLK\B is also used for synchronisation of the Trigger Circuit (B is choosen because of the printed circuit board track layout).

 The reference voltages REFADCT and REFADCB determine the input voltage swing that corresponds to an output data swing of 00000000 to 11111111 (D0-D7).
 The reference voltages are supplied by the reference circuit on the Trigger part.
-The ADC output voltages MIDADC-A/B are supplied to the C-ASIC's (input pin 28), and are added to the conditioned input signal.
+The ADC output voltages MIDADC\A/B are supplied to the C-ASIC's (input pin 28), and are added to the conditioned input signal.
 The MIDADC voltage matches the middle of the C-ASIC output swing to the middle of the ADC input swing.